API Reference

 Function Description

 int lw_open_bus(lw_i2c_bus *bus, const char *path); Opens /dev/i2c-X and populates the handle.
-Returns 0 on success, -1 on error (sets errno).
+Returns 0 on success, -1 on error (sets errno) and resets the handle to a closed state on failure.

 void lw_close_bus(lw_i2c_bus *bus); Closes the file descriptor if open.
 Safe to call multiple times.